What's Inside

 ISO 27001:2022 provides more flexibility in choosing controls that best fit your organization’s current context and business priorities.
 It encourages a more tailored approach to selecting controls that are proportional to the risks and potential impacts faced by the organization.
 Since there is more flexibility, the 2022 version requires a clearer justification of how controls address not only the identified risks but also the organization's business objectives and strategic context.

 For example, controls under the Physical and Environmental Security domain (Annex A11) might apply to organizations with physical offices that need to secure server rooms or prevent unauthorized access to facilities.
-Meanwhile, controls under the Access Control domain (Annex A9) are more relevant for managing user permissions and safeguarding sensitive digital assets, especially in businesses with remote or hybrid workforces.
+Meanwhile, controls under the Access Control domain (Annex A9) are more relevant for managing user permissions and safeguarding sensitive digital information assets, especially in businesses with remote or hybrid workforces.

 "We haven't implemented it yet" or "it's too expensive" aren't valid reasons for exclusion.
 Each justification should clearly explain the rationale behind the selection or exclusion of a control, referencing specific risks, business context, and regulatory requirements.
 The explanation should be concise, easy to understand, and directly traceable back to the risk assessment and treatment decisions, allowing auditors to easily follow the reasoning behind each decision.